joanvelja/Confidently_Exiting/dabi_blogpost.md

 The second approach (Figure 4) is based on results from Li et al. (2023).
 The aforementioned work proposes contrastive decoding (CD) as a search-based decoding method.
 This is inspired by the fact that the failures of larger LMs, e.g., repetition, incoherence, are even more prevalent in smaller LMs.
 By contrasting outputs of smaller LMs with larger ones the impact of the aforementioned failure reduces as a consequence.
 In more detail, even when both types of models agree on a high-probability token—frequently a repetitive one—, expert models tend to distribute a significant portion of the probability across a variety of other plausible, non-repetitive token options.
 This behavior underlines the understanding of language contexts by the expert models, reflecting their ability to consider a broader array of potential continuations.
 By effectively sidelining these sub-optimal behaviors, CD leverages the more sophisticated predictive capabilities of the larger models.
 The core goal of this method is to refine the output text by filtering through the lens of larger models, retaining only their superior, diverse linguistic predictions while excluding the limitations typically exhibited by smaller models.
 This results in text generation that not only avoids redundancy but also enriches the content quality, aligning it to human-like language.
 The original implementation involves the use of two models in parallel, returning the difference between the probits $p_{\text{EXP}}$ of a large LM - called the expert - and the probits $p_{\text{AMA}}$ of a small LM - called the amateur.

-Following Li et al. (2023), we first implement the CD adaptive plausibility constraint, $\nu_{\text{head}}(x_{<t})$, defined by:
+Following Li et al. (2023), we first implement the CD adaptive plausibility constraint, $`\nu_{\text{head}}(x_{<t})`$, defined by:

-$$
+$`
 \nu_{\text{head}}(x_{<t}) = \{x_t \in V : p_{\text{EXP}}(x_t|x_{<t}) \geq \alpha \max_{x'_t \in V} p_{\text{EXP}}(x'_t|x_{<t})\}
-$$
+`$

 It’s important to recognize that smaller LMs, despite their limitations, do reliably capture basic elements of English grammar and essential common sense principles, such as subject-verb agreement.
 Therefore, applying the CD objective indiscriminately could inadvertently penalize these correct linguistic behaviors, leading to false negatives.
 Similarly, it might also erroneously reward implausible token choices, resulting in false positives.
 To address these potential pitfalls, we incorporate the aforementioned plausibility constraint into our framework.
-Given a preceding context $x_{<t}$, this constraint selects a subset of plausible next tokens, out of the vocabulary $V$, whose probabilities are above a threshold.
+Given a preceding context $`x_{<t}`$, this constraint selects a subset of plausible next tokens, out of the vocabulary $V$, whose probabilities are above a threshold.
 The threshold is a fraction $\alpha$ of the probability of the token with the highest probability in the vocabulary.
 The hyperparameter $\alpha$ is in the range $[0, 1]$, and it is set by the authors of the original work to 0.1 without any explanation about the heuristic assumption.
 What we found in our experiments, instead, is that setting this parameter to 0.1 leads to overconfidence.
 For this reason, we thus propose a different way to address the parameter, not requiring tuning and taking into account the notion of confidence we already calculate for the purpose of EE.
 We therefore propose a hyperbolic decaying schedule for $\alpha$ defined as follows:

 $$
 \alpha' = \left(\frac{\alpha}{1 + \text{decay rate} \times \ell}\right) \times (1 - \text{confidence})